Customer Stories / Media & Entertainment

-Netflix needed an email solution that was flexible and affordable, that was highly scalable, that had global reach, and that promised excellent deliverability.
-"We believed Amazon SES could help us be elastic, that we could pay as we went along, and that we could stop worrying about optimizing settings for each ISP, and so we embarked upon a plan to test and migrate to Amazon SES," said Devika Chawla, Director of Engineering for Netflix's Messaging and Platform team.
+Netflix needed an email solution that was flexible and affordable, highly scalable, had global reach, and promised excellent deliverability.
+"We believed Amazon SES could help us be elastic, that we could pay as we went along, and that we could stop worrying about optimizing settings for each ISP, and so we embarked upon a plan to test and migrate to Amazon SES," said Devika Chawla, director of engineering for Netflix's Messaging and Platform team.

 Netflix began by creating pools of dedicated IP addresses.
 Each of these pools was dedicated to sending a particular type of email.
 For example, transactional messages sent to existing customers (which carry a very low risk of being reported as unsolicited email) were sent from one pool of IP addresses, while marketing messages sent to potential or former customers (which carry a higher risk of being reported) were sent from another.
 By creating these dedicated IP pools, Netflix was able to isolate the reputations of different pools of IP addresses, thereby maximizing the delivery of its most critical communications.